 Special Considerations/Necessary Accommodations

-Students, who have any issue(s) affecting attendance or performance during fieldwork, that may require special considerations, should refer to the MScOT Graduate Student Handbook and/or consult with the Director of Clinical Education within the OS&OT department.
+Students, who have any issue(s) affecting attendance or performance during fieldwork, that may require special considerations, should refer to the MScOT Graduate Student Handbook and/or consult with the OS&OT Director of Clinical Education.
 A Special Considerations form must be completed and submitted to the Fieldwork Office in order for accommodations to be made while on fieldwork.
 See Appendix H for the Request for Special Consideration form.

 Students, as members of the health care team, should project a professional image to clients, their families, team members and the general public.
 This helps clients to relate to the student as a professional-in-training.